Why Meghan Markle’s Wedding Dress Was Such a Powerful Statement

 Markle and Waight Keller also have a great deal in common beyond fashion.
 Waight Keller is a Brit married to an American from Wisconsin.
 She has been described by her peers as just “so nice” as well as “good,” “kind,” and “no-nonsense.”
 Together, these two unassuming women knocked everyone over.

 Wibth so much hype leading up to the royal wedding, some were disappointed by the simplicity of Markle’s wedding dress.
 But this flipping of the script is what makes it such a powerful statement.
-She was clearly in control of the entire charade, from the inclusion of a left-wing, Chicago bishop to the gospel choir singing “Stand by Me,” to the invisible seams on her dress.
+She was clearly in control of the entire charade, from the inclusion of a liberal Chicago bishop to the gospel choir singing “Stand by Me,” to the invisible seams on her dress.
 And yet, she proved that doing the right thing, right now, does not have to be hard.
 In the end, Meghan Markle gave us exactly what we wanted, with a grin and a shrug.